Office of Federal Procurement Policy: OFPP Administrator

-The OFPP Administrator is appointed by the President and confirmed by the Senate.
+The OFPP Administrator is appointed by the US president and confirmed by the Senate.
 Dr. Kevin Rhodes was confirmed by the Senate on October 7, 2025 as the 16th individual to serve as Administrator.
 This Senate-confirmed role provides the overall direction for the Federal Acquisition Regulation (FAR) and the entire federal acquisition system.

 The Administrator is the Chief Policy Officer for all government contracts within the Office of Management and Budget.
-This is a role of staggering scope.
-It oversees the policies and regulations for the Federal Government's annual contract spending, which currently exceeds $700 billion—making the U.S. government the world's largest purchaser of goods and services.
+This is a role has substantial scope: it oversees the policies and regulations for the Federal Government's annual contract spending, which currently exceeds $815 billion—making the U.S. government the world's largest purchaser of goods and services.

-The Office's strategic mandate extends far beyond accounting.
-It is to ensure that this vast purchasing power is leveraged to drive critical national priorities, from promoting sustainability and enhancing cybersecurity to expanding opportunities for small businesses and improving the entire federal acquisition system.
+The office's strategic mandate extends beyond accounting; it is to ensure that this vast purchasing power is leveraged to drive critical national priorities, from promoting sustainability and enhancing cybersecurity to expanding opportunities for small businesses and improving the entire federal acquisition system.